 Depending on the size and how you want to freeze it can be done with or without blanching.
 Frozen cabbage can keep for up to 18 months but is best in the first 3 to 4 months of freezing.
 Best of all, it doesn't need to be thawed before you throw it in a soup or stew, which cuts down on potential soggy leaves!

 Cabbage is wonderful in that there are so many different varieties like red cabbage, purple cabbage, green cabbage, and even Bok Choy.
 Not only can any of these (plus more) work amazingly well in recipes, they can also all be frozen using any of the techniques we discuss today.

-Though cabbage does OK frozen, other leafy vegetables like lettuce don’t tend to fair quite as well.
+Though cabbage does OK frozen, other leafy vegetables (like when you try to freeze lettuce) don't tend to fair quite as well.